pymupdf/PyMuPDF/README.rst

 We invite you to join our efforts by contributing to the the wiki pages.

-Please submit comments or any issues either to this site or by sending an e-mail to the author `Ruikai Liu`_.
+Please submit comments or any issues either to this site or by sending an e-mail to `Jorj McKie`_.

-.. _Ruikai Liu: lrk700@gmail.com
+.. _Jorj McKie: jorj.x.mckie@outlook.com